-One way to find approximate solutions to partial differential equations is through classical numerical methods.
+One way to find approximate solutions to partial differential equations is via classical numerical methods.
 These methods have been studied for years and already have strong theoretical foundations when it comes to error estimation \cite{Golub}.
-However, in recent years, with the rise of machine learning as a whole, there has also been an increased interest in applying machine learning methods to the problem of finding approximate solutions to PDEs.
-As universal function approximators \cite{Pinkus}, deep neural networks provide a promising avenue for a multitude of approaches to the approximation of solutions to partial differential equations.
-Among these methods are neural operators, methods based on the Feynman-Kac formula, and methods for parametric PDEs \cite{Li2020NeuralOG} \cite{Blechschmidt} \cite{kutyniok2022theoretical}.
-This paper focuses on physics-informed neural networks (PINNs), which were conceived as feed-forward neural networks that incorporate the dynamics of the PDE into their loss function \cite{Raissi}.
+However, in recent years with the rise of machine learning as a whole, there has also been an increased interest in applying machine learning methods to the problem of finding approximate solutions to PDEs.
+Among these methods are physics-informed neural networks (PINNs) which were conceived as feed-forward neural networks that incorporate the dynamics of the PDE into their loss function \cite{Raissi}.

-In this article, we will provide error bounds for physics-informed neural networks that approximate semilinear wave equations.
-The semilinear wave equation describes the propagation of waves in various physical systems and can account for nonlinear effects such as self-interaction, interaction with an external force, energy dissipation, and amplitude reduction.
+In this article, we will be providing error bounds for physics-informed neural networks approximating semilinear wave equations.
+The semi-linear wave equation describes the propagation of waves in various physical systems and can account for nonlinear effects such as self-interaction, interaction with an external force, energy dissipation and amplitude reduction.
 It has a wide range of applications in physics, engineering, and other fields \cite{Galstian,Conolly,Struwe}.
 PINN approximations of linear wave equations have previously been studied in \cite{Mosely,WangWaveEq}.
-These results show that PINNs are able to solve the wave equation with high accuracy.
-Nevertheless, it is noted that the wave equation presents unique challenges for computational solvers due to the multi-scale, propagating, and oscillatory nature of its solutions.
-So far, there have been no results for PINNs approximating the semilinear wave equations and no error estimates for physics-informed neural networks approximating wave equations in general.
+These results show that that PINNs are able to solve the wave equation with high accuracy.
+Nevertheless, it is noted that the wave equation presents unique challenges for computational solvers due to the multi-scale, propagating and oscillatory nature of its solutions.
+So far, there are no results for PINNs approximating the semilinear wave equations and no error estimates for physics-informed neural networks approximating wave equations in general.